-The first International House of Pancakes[®] ("IHOP") restaurant opened in 1958 in Toluca Lake, California.
+The first International House of Pancakes® ("IHOP") restaurant opened in 1958 in Toluca Lake, California.
 Shortly thereafter, the Company began developing and franchising additional restaurants.
 The Company was incorporated as IHOP Corp. under the laws of the State of Delaware in 1976.
 In November 2007, the Company acquired Applebee's International, Inc., which became a wholly-owned subsidiary of the Company.
-Effective June 2, 2008, the name of the Company was changed to DineEquity, Inc. and on February 20, 2018, the name of the Company was changed to Dine Brands Global, Inc.SM ("Dine Brands Global").
-The Company owns, franchises and operates two restaurant concepts: Applebee's Neighborhood Grill + Bar[®] ("Applebee's"), in the bar and grill segment within the casual dining category of the restaurant industry, and IHOP[®] in the family dining category of the restaurant industry.
+Effective June 2, 2008, the name of the Company was changed to Dine Brands Global, Inc. M ("Dine Brands Global").
+The Company owns, franchises and operates two restaurant concepts: Applebee's Neighborhood Grill + Bar® ("Applebee's"), in the bar and grill segment within the casual dining category of the restaurant industry, and IHOP® in the family dining category of the restaurant industry.

 As of December 31, 2020, there were 1,772 IHOP restaurants, of which 1,611 were subject to franchise agreements and 158 were subject to area license agreements.
 These IHOP restaurants were located in all 50 states of the United States, the District of Columbia, two United States territories and nine countries outside the United States.
-As of December 31, 2020, there were 1,711 Applebee's[®] restaurants, of which 1,642 were subject to franchise agreements and 69 were company-operated restaurants.
-These Applebee's restaurants were located in 49 states of the United States territories and 11 countries outside the United States.
+As of December 31, 2020, there were 1,711 Applebee's® restaurants, of which 1,642 were subject to franchise agreements and 69 were company-operated restaurants.
+These Applebee's restaurants were located in 49 states of the United States, two United States territories and 11 countries outside the United States.